 When you live in this state of mind, most things you do, or try, results in success.
 You are happy with yourself, have strong relationships, and a content work-life.
 Sure, you are still prone to the odd error, but this is also human nature.
 Bhuvar-Loka is a state of mind that everyone should strive towards – at the very least!

-Bhur-Loka is the realm that reflects planet Earth.
+Bhur-Loka in Hindu mythology is the realm that reflects planet Earth.
 The people that inhabit this lower realm of the higher Lokas are people that are awake but do not assert much effort into self-development and try to reach the higher realms.

 In this state of mind, you are typically neutral.
 For example, you could be aware of the corruption and injustices of the world, but do not let that concern you too much.
 You won’t stand up and fight for your rights, but you won’t moan and complain about it either.